forcedotcom/acu-pack/README.md

 OPTIONS
   -f, --folders=folders
-      A comma separated list of folders to include.
-This list overrides the defaults: **/objects/*/*.object-meta.xml, **/objects/*/fields/*.field-meta.xml, **/permissionsets/*.permissionset-meta.xml, **/profiles/*.profile-meta.xml.
+      OPTIONAL: A comma separated list of folders to include.
+This list overrides the defaults:
+      **/objects/*/*.object-meta.xml, **/objects/*/fields/*.field-meta.xml, **/permissionsets/*.permissionset-meta.xml,
+      **/profiles/*.profile-meta.xml.

   -p, --source=source
-      The source folder to start the meta scan from.
-The default is 'force-app'.
+      OPTIONAL: The source folder to start the meta scan from.
+Overrides the project's default package directory folder.

   -r, --report=report
-      The path for the permissions report XLSX file.
+      OPTIONAL: The path for the permissions report XLSX file.
 This overrides the default: PermissionsReport.xlsx.

   --json
       format output as json